mensmediumtall/mensmediumtall.github.com/posts/march-madness-the-pinching-begins.md

-Anyway, I remember some of the other kids were chasing me with their pincers out and I was bookin' it as fast as I could down the hallway when all of the sudden the teacher steps from out of nowhere in front of me and pinches me so hard (using the fisted thumb roll, which is the most tortuous of all the pinching styles, FYI) that it brought me to tears.
+Anyway, I remember some of the other kids were chasing me with their pincers out and I was bookin' it as fast as I could down the hallway when all of the sudden the teacher steps out in front of me and pinches me so hard (using the fisted thumb roll, which is the most tortuous of all the pinching styles, FYI) that it brought me to tears.
 (sidenote: that's probably be illegal these days,